ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

        \__________________________________________________________________________//    \___//

+## NOTICE: THIS WAS MADE BEFORE I LEARNED ABOUT DATA HAZARDS AND CONTROL HAZARDS!
+MANY ARE PRESENT IN THIS BUILD!

 ## Introduction

 This program allows you to play tic-tac-toe against a computer opponent.
 This is my most recent tic-tac-toe in assembly program.